apple/swift-protobuf/Documentation/API.md

 * **Extensible Messages** (such as `CanBeExtended` above) conform to [`ExtensibleMessage`](https://github.com/apple/swift-protobuf/blob/master/Sources/SwiftProtobuf/ExtensibleMessage.swift) and define some additional methods needed by the other components.
-You should _not_ need use these methods directly.
+You should _not_ need to use these methods directly.

 * **Extension objects** are opaque objects that define the extension itself, including storage and serialization details.
 Because proto allows extension